 Petra Nova, 1.6 Mtpa CO2 capture demonstration plant, USA (operational 2016-2020).
-The amine plant captures 90% of CO2 from a 240 MW slipstream of flue gas from the coal-fired WA.
-Parish Unit 8.
-This is the world's largest amine based capture plant in operation.
-The CO2 is compressed and transported in pipeline to a nearby oil field where it is sold for EOR.
-The CC technology is provided by MHI.
-Separate heat recovery boilers fitted to a gas turbine supplies the heat to the capture plant.
-MHI have implemented novel heat integration in the CC process to obtain low energy numbers.
-The plant was delivered on budget and schedule [28].
-The published results indicate the facility performs as designed.
+The amine plant was designed to capture 90% of CO2 from a 240 MW slipstream of flue gas from the coal-fired W.A.
+Parish Unit 8 Generating Station.
+This was the world's largest amine based capture plant at the time of inception.
+The CO2 was compressed and transported by pipeline to a nearby oil field where it was sold for EOR.
+The CC technology was provided by MHI.
+Separate heat recovery boilers fitted to a gas turbine supplied the heat to the capture plant.
+MHI implemented novel heat integration in the CC process to obtain low energy numbers.
+The plant was delivered on budget and schedule [38].
 The first million-ton CO2 was captured 10 months after commencement of commercial operation and in Dec.
 2019 (3 years anniversary) 3.5 million metric tons CO2 had been captured.
-This is somewhat below target capacity (17%).
-The reasons for being below target are mainly related to outages of steam plant and other balance of plant systems as well as the load factor of the coal power station.
-It has recently been announced [29] that the plant has been mothballed due to low offtake price/volume of CO2 following the collapse in crude oil price.
+This was somewhat below the target capacity (17%).
+The reasons for being below target are partly related to outages of steam plant and other balance of plant systems as well as the load factor of the coal power station.
+The CC plant experienced similar issues as the Boundary Dam plant including flue gas depositions and equipment scaling.
+The observation highlights the need for proper flue gas cleaning upstream a CC plant to achieve reliable operation.
+The Petra Nova plant was mothballed in 2020 due to low offtake price/volume of CO2 following the collapse in crude oil price [39].
+Recently, is has been claimed that the plant performance was likely worse than indicated in the preceding, with the CC plant failing to deliver both 90% capture and the promised operation time [40].

-Figure 5.
-Petra Nova amine CC plant retrofitted to a slip stream of flue gas (equivalent to 240 MWe) from the WA Pariash unit 8 coal-fired power plant.
-Source: https://www.nrg.com/case-studies/petra-nova.html
+Figure 14.
+Petra Nova amine CC plant retrofitted to a slip stream of flue gas (equivalent to 240 MWe) from the WA Parish unit 8 coalfired power plant.
+[41]

-- Technology Centre Mongstad (TCM), Norway (operational 2012-present).
+Technology Centre Mongstad (TCM), Norway (operational 2012-present).
 Large pilot facility established next to the Equinor's Mongstad refinery.
-The test facility operates a 80.000 tpa amine CC plant delivered by Aker Solutions and a 40.000 tpa sized Chilled Ammonia Plant delivered by ALSTOM (now Baker Hughes).
+The test facility operates an 80.000 tpa amine CC plant delivered by Aker Solutions and a 40.000 tpa sized Chilled Ammonia Plant delivered by ALSTOM (now Baker Hughes).
 The captured CO2 is not used but released back to the atmosphere.
 Originally CO2 could be captured from two different sources a) natural gas combined cycle CHP and b) a fluidized catalytic cracker (FCC).
-The amine plant has been used by several vendors (Aker Solutions [13], Shell, Carbon Clean Solutions, ION Engineering and Fluor corp.) to test and qualify their technology in semicommercial scale.
-The chilled ammonia plant was only operated for test campaigns during 2012-2014 and has since been out of operation. - Danish Experience.
-Esbjergværket 1 t/h CO2 capture plant (operational 2005-2011), Ørsted (DONG Energy).
-World's first large pilot plant installed on a coal fired power station.
-The plant was used to demonstrate the feasibility of CC on coal derived flue gas and to test optimised solvent and process configurations.
-[30]
+The amine plant has been used by several vendors (Aker Solutions [14], Shell, Carbon Clean Solutions, ION Engineering and Fluor corp.) to test and qualify their technology in semi-commercial scale.
+The chilled ammonia plant was only operated for test campaigns during 2012-2014 and has since been out of operation.

 Several amine CC plants are also in the planning in Europe.
-The Norwegian national CCS demonstration project is currently moving towards final investment decision (expected autumn 2020) to realise a full carbon capture, transport and storage value chain.
-FEED studies have been conducted for two CO2 capture projects both based on retrofit of amine CC plants:
+The Norwegian national CCS demonstration project has the aim to realise a full CC, transport, and storage value chain.
+FEED studies have been conducted for two CO2 capture projects both based on retrofit of amine CC plants, which are currently under construction: